Electric Penrose process in spherically symmetric regular black holes with and without a cosmological constant: Abstract

 \section{Abstract}

-We study the electric Penrose process in ABG(-dS) regular black holes, examining the influence of the black hole charge and the cosmological constant on the negative-energy region and energy extraction efficiency.
-Compared with RN(-dS) black holes, ABG(-dS) black holes have a larger negative-energy region, which allows this process to occur farther from the horizons, and higher energy extraction efficiency.
-This is especially true when the splitting point is close to the event horizon, and the difference widens as the black hole charge increases.
-Even when the black hole charge and cosmological constant take very small values relevant to astrophysics, significant differences still exist, with the maximum efficiency ratio being approximately $23/8$.
-This indicates that in real astrophysical scenarios, ABG(-dS) black holes can accelerate charged particles more efficiently and exhibit superior energy extraction capabilities compared with RN(-dS) black holes.
+We investigate the electric Penrose process in Ay\'{o}n-Beato-Garc\'{i}a (ABG) black holes, both in the presence and absence of a cosmological constant, presenting, to the best of our knowledge, the first such analysis within the context of regular black holes.
+Our study systematically examines the effects of black hole charge and the cosmological constant on the formation of negative-energy states and the efficiency of energy extraction.
+Compared to Reissner-Nordstr\"{o}m (RN) black holes, ABG black holes exhibit a significantly larger negative-energy region, enabling the electric Penrose process to operate at larger distances from the event horizon and achieve higher energy extraction efficiency.
+This enhancement is particularly pronounced near the event horizon, where the performance gap widens with increasing black hole charge.
+Notably, even for astrophysically realistic values of charge and cosmological constant that approach vanishingly small values, distinct differences persist, yielding a maximum efficiency ratio of approximately $23/8$.
+These results suggest that, in realistic astrophysical scenarios, ABG black holes can accelerate charged particles more efficiently and serve as more powerful engines for energy extraction than their RN counterparts.